kdadler/slate/source/includes/_offers.md

 name | string | The offer's name description | string | HTML description
-status | string | The status token for the offer. conditionsOfSale | object | The conditions of any sales made from products in this offer.
-Includes global discount criteria. expiresOn | string&#124;null | Date of the expiry of the offer. currencyCode | string | Code of the currency that the offer is being made in productCount | int | A count of the number of products in the offer.
+status | string | The status token for the offer. conditionsOfSale | array | The conditions of any sales made from products in this offer.
+Includes global discount criteria. customerConditionsOfSale | array | The above conditions formatted for display to the customer expiresOn | string&#124;null | Date of the expiry of the offer. currencyCode | string | Code of the currency that the offer is being made in productCount | int | A count of the number of products in the offer.